The Iron Lady: Wonderfully, Conservatively Subversive

 Why does your co-worker still drive around with a Clinton bumper sticker on his old Camry?
 Maybe Milli Vanilli was onto something when they (didn’t) sing, “Blame It On the Rain.”

-Brad Paisley’s hilarious song “Online” talks about how easy it is to have romantic adventures online — even sci-fi fanatics (mild asthmatics) can suddenly lose weight and grow an extra foot by logging on and creating false ...
+Brad Paisley’s hilarious song “Online” talks about how easy it is to have romantic adventures online — even sci-fi fanatics (mild asthmatics) can suddenly lose weight and grow an extra foot by logging on and creating false profiles.
+You can ...

 Husbands Relax Best When Wives Are Busy

 “A man works from sun to sun, but a woman’s work is never done,” my mother used to mutter under her breath while sweeping beneath the dinner table or vacuuming.